howtographql/howtographql/content/backend/graphql-js/6-authentication.md

 Notice how you're adding a new _relation field_ called `postedBy` to the `Link` model that points to a `User` instance.
 The `User` model then has a `links` field that's a list of `Link`s.

-o do this, we need to also define the relation by annotating the `postedBy` field with [the `@relation` attribute](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-schema/relations#the-relation-attribute).
+To do this, we need to also define the relation by annotating the `postedBy` field with [the `@relation` attribute](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-schema/relations#the-relation-attribute).
 This is required for every relation field in your Prisma schema, and all you're doing is defining what the foreign key of the related table will be.
 So in this case, we're adding an extra field to store the `id` of the `User` who posts a `Link`, and then telling Prisma that `postedById` will be equal to the `id` field in the `User` table.

 If this is quite new to you, don't worry!
 We're going be adding a few of these relational fields and you'll get the hang of it as you go!
 For a deeper dive on relations with Prisma, check out these [docs](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-schema/relations).